Healthy Recipes using Wasabi Soy Almonds

 - Toast the whole grain bread until golden brown.

-- In a bowl, mash the avocado with wasabi paste, salt, and pepper.
+- In a bowl, mash the avocado with lemon juice, salt, and pepper.

 - Spread the avocado mixture on the toasted bread and sprinkle with crushed wasabi soy almonds.